mikeRobWard/spatial-interpolation-toolbox/README.md

 ![pm_ru_output](https://user-images.githubusercontent.com/67876029/139627913-7241e00d-d358-4aa9-998c-0802620bb531.png)

 There are subtle differences in the outcomes of interpolation based on whether adjusted residential area or number of residential units are used as proxies for approximating population density.
-The next method, Cadastral-Based Expert Dasymetric System, can be used to determine which proxy is a more accurate determinant of population.
+For a more in-depth explanation of the parcel based method, I recommend reading "Mapping population distribution in the urban environment: The cadastral-based expert dasymetric system" by Maantay et al. The next method, Cadastral-Based Expert Dasymetric System, can be used to determine which proxy is a more accurate determinant of population.

 ### Cadastral-Based Expert Dasymetric System